alxiang/docs/people.md

 **Path:** Assets/Resources/Prefabs/UMASFRandom.prefab
 **Distribution:** Developed by UMA (*UMARandomGeneratedCharacter*), modified by us

-This is the prefab used by *AgentManager* and *TrialAgentManager* scripts to generate characters, it has the *UMARandomAvatar* script which generates an instance of the *UMASFAvatar* prefab with random DNA and clothes.
+This is the prefab used by *StandaloneAgentManager* and *TrialAgentManager* scripts to generate characters, it has the *UMARandomAvatar* script which generates an instance of the *UMASFAvatar* prefab with random DNA and clothes.

 #### UMASFAvatar